 Known as Heracleum mantegazzianum in the scientific world, giant hogweed is actually native to Central Asia.
-But it's since spread around the world and yes, to North America.
-Here the toxic plant is often mixed up with the more common cow parsnip.
+But it's since spread around the world, including North America, where it is often mixed up with the more common cow parsnip.

-But giant hogweed is one plant you don't want to mess with.
-This is due to a phototoxic chemical compound in all parts of the plant called furocoumarin.
+Giant hogweed is one plant you really don't want to mess with, thanks to a phototoxic chemical compound in all parts of the plant called furocoumarin.
 If you get this chemical on your skin and it is exposed to light, it'll cause severe burning and blisters.
 The burning sensation is said to last an incredibly unpleasant 48 hours.
-Even after the burning is over, it's also said to cause permanent scarring.
+Even after the burning is over, exposure to giant hogweed can cause permanent scarring.

-Hippomane mancinella, aka the Manchineel tree, is one toxic plant you never want to encounter because it can kill you in more ways than one!
-This tree also goes by a Spanish name that translates to "little apple of death."
-You can find this one in coastal areas and swamps.
+Hippomane mancinella, aka the manchineel tree, is one toxic plant you never want to encounter, as it can kill you in more ways than one.
+Even Christopher Columbus feared it enough to call it "manzanilla de la muerte," or "little apple of death."

-Fortunately for North American residents., Hippomane mancinella is only found in Florida, and it's exceedingly rare.
-In Florida, the tree is actually listed as an endangered species.
+Fortunately for North American residents, Hippomane mancinella is only found in Florida, and it's exceedingly rare to the point of being actually listed as an endangered species.
 In most places, these trees are marked with a red X or other warning signs to clue people in to the fact that the innocent-looking plant standing nearby is actually the most dangerous tree in the world.